Myrmecoman/sc2_image_processing_api/README.md

 # Files description
 - clicker_helper : provides location to click on the middle or right window of the game.
-- minimap_segmenter : to be called only once at game startup.
-Extracts possible expansion bases locations using mineral patches locations.
-Also provides images corresponding to ressources, ally positions and enemy positions.
 - units_dictionaries : dictionaries providing useful info corresponding to different units and buildings.
 - screenshot_maker : makes a screenshot of the game and extracts usefull info such as supply, mineral, gas etc..
 Also extracts cropped parts of the game (minimap, central window, right window etc...).
 - main : can be used to write testing code to familiarize with the API.